obestwalter/i3configger/notes.md

 It is then possible to switch sets of settings by simply replacing the source of variables.

-This overcomes the restriction of the i3config that I can't assig variables to other variables (e.g. you can't say `set $someVar $someOtherVar`).
+This overcomes the restriction of the i3config that I can't assign variables to other variables (e.g. you can't say `set $someVar $someOtherVar`).

 ## Build on startup

 It i3configger is started/run once before i3 is started the config can be build depending on settings and environments. e.g in xinitrc before i3wm is started.

 e.g. which displays are connected and how should the workspaces and bars be configured according to that.

-## Backup of last config

-Don't clobber by default to protect users who don't have their config under SCM.

-## Dynamic settings

-Have settings.py instead of (or addtionally to) settings.i3conf that can then automatically adjust to environment changes.

-Environment changes that are interesting need to be polled then (e.g. number of connected monitors, processes being spawned, whatever)

-... or turn this into a py3status module after all ...